 Work with Constituency Members to find appropriate and expert members of the broader noncommercial community to serve on policy development activities initiated by ICANN’s Board, President, or staff; GNSO Council committees or working groups; and any other groups open to constituency participation.

 Consult with the Constituency to develop policy positions.
-The Policy Committee may also start a NCUC working group and policy process on its own initiative or the request of a bona fide member and with the agreement of the EC.
+The Policy Committee may also start a NCUC working group and policy process on its own initiative or the request of a bona fide member.
+Initiation of such working groups and policy processes should be with the agreement of the EC.

-E. The Policy Committee Chair shall also work with the Chairperson to help inform the Constituency, via listservs, announcement list, website and other appropriate communication media of:
+F. The Policy Committee Chair shall also work with the Chair to help inform the Constituency, via mailing lists, announcement list, website and other appropriate communication media of:

 Comment periods open to the public and of general interest to Constituency members.